AlexanderLJankowski/AlexanderLJankowski/README.md

 - locate my github @AlecJankow and other account @AlexanderLeeJankowski
 - I am not a sausage.
 Dont be a sausage.
 - A sausage is a man or woman who marries or fornicates under their fathers roof.
-A virgin brought under temptation by a polygamous man or woman is not a sausage.
-The sausage is the polygamous man or woman.
-A man who endagers a child is a sausage.
+A pedophile who endagers a child is a sausage.
 I know who the sausage is.
 Dont spread your stupidity.
 - My Grandfather Sgt.Edwin https://www.duluthnewstribune.com/obituaries/edwin-j-jankowski
 - Anyone attacked by a sausage underage is going to burn.